What should you do when your daughter is acting out?

 - Erratic behavior or signs of mental illness

 - Suddenly withdrawing from favorite activities

-If your teen is scaring you, don’t wait.
-If you need help considering program options and finding the right solution for your teen, contact us today.
+If you feel you have an out of control teenage daughter and its scaring you, don’t wait.
+Find help in looking for program options and getting the right solution for your teen.
+Contact us today.